20hertz/TimeBurn/README.md

   - A compact watch-friendly row with a blue running indicator if `isRunning`.

 - **`WatchTimerView.swift`**

   - Displays the remaining time, round indicators, and play/pause/reset controls.
   - Background color changes to green/red for active/rest phases.
   - Also calls `applyAction(...)` for local user actions, ensuring any other running timer is reset on both devices.

+- **`WatchCreateView.swift`** Enables user to create timers directly on watch.
+This view offers a swipable interface to configure:
+  - **Round duration:** Using a custom time picker that starts at 05 seconds (to ensure a non-zero value).
+  - **Number of Rounds:** Includes an infinite option (displayed as "∞") along with finite round counts.
+  - **Rest Time:** Allows users to set rest time, including 0 seconds.
+  - **Sound Setting:** Toggle to enable or disable sound cues.

 ---